ROTMELL FARM'S STORY

 Rotmell dates back to the 1790's and was built as a show farm by the Duchess of Atholl.
 Since its inception has been a place of innovation and modernisation, whilst the building may be historic, the farming methods by which Alex is actively implementing are at the forefront of modern Regenerative Agriculture.

 Rotmell Farm is an upland beef and sheep farm surrounded by historic glens and towering Munros.
 Our farm is home to 180 Aberdeen Angus breeding cows and a flock of 700 breeding ewes, made up of a composite breed designed for our rugged Scottish landscape.

-Along with the livestock the farm also has over 4,000 organic laying hens, the Egg Shed now runs a doorstep delivery service and supplies many households, shops, bakeries, pubs, restaurants and accommodation providers within the Tay Valley area.
+Along with the livestock the farm also has over 4,000 free range laying hens, the Egg Shed now runs a doorstep delivery service and supplies many households, shops, bakeries, pubs, restaurants and accommodation providers within the Tay Valley area.

 Regenerative farming is at the core of the farm’s ethos, producing sustainable and nutritious produce whilst improving soil health and sequestering carbon.
 The farming team recently won Soil farmer of the year 2020 in recognition of their dedication to improving soil health and the production of nutritious foods.

 Watch Our Farming Story Below

 In 2015 Alex applied for a study place from the Nuffield Farming Scholarship trust, whose aim is to bring positive change to agriculture.
 His application was to study how the management of genetics and the new science around genomics could help increase profitability in red meat production.

 He then embraced two years of global travel, study and self-development.
 Little did he know that this experience would change his thought process and farming future.
 He soon modified his Nuffield topic from genetics to 'Soil Health and the Future of Red Meat in the 21st Century.'